sage-code/maj/README.md

 # Maj

-Maj is a simple language for quick chat.
+Maj is a Romance constructed language, designed for quick chat using a standard keyboard.

 **Attributes:**